Normal forms of two-dimensional metrics admitting exactly one essential projective vector field: Lie's Problem

-\end{enumerate} \end{theorem} Alternatively to~\eqref{eqn:supint.sphere}, we derive explicit coordinate normal forms -- not identical to those of~\eqref{eqn:supint.sphere}~-- of type-10 metrics in Theorem~\ref{thm:normal.forms}.
+\end{theorem} Alternatively to~\eqref{eqn:supint.sphere}, we derive explicit coordinate normal forms -- not identical to those of~\eqref{eqn:supint.sphere}~-- of type-10 metrics in Theorem~\ref{thm:normal.forms}.
 These normal forms are summarized in Proposition~\ref{prop:normal.forms.CIa} on page~\pageref{prop:normal.forms.CIa}.
 Furthermore, as a by-product of Theorem~\ref{thm:normal.forms}, the following corollary is obtained.
 It provides a classification of the projective classes that contain metrics with one, essential projective vector field, in the sense of providing mutually projectively inequivalent normal forms.
-This fixes the second issue of item~1 in the list after Theorem~\ref{thm:matveev}. \begin{corollary} The parameters $C,h,\varepsilon$ and $\lambda$ (or $\xi=\xi(\lambda)$ via~\eqref{eqn:xi.via.lambda}, respectively) describe all projective classes that contain metrics with exactly one, essential projective vector field.
+This fixes the second issue of item~1 in the list after Theorem~\ref{thm:matveev}.

+For a more detailed discussion of the superintegrable case (C.10) and the normal forms (C.8) and (C.9) see also~\cite{manno_2019}, which is based on the present paper. \begin{corollary} The parameters $C,h,\varepsilon$ and $\lambda$ (or $\xi=\xi(\lambda)$ via~\eqref{eqn:xi.via.lambda}, respectively) describe all projective classes that contain metrics with exactly one, essential projective vector field.
 In particular, two different parameter configurations imply that the projective classes are different. \end{corollary} \begin{proof} The statement follows from the proof of Theorem~\ref{thm:normal.forms}, see Section~\ref{sec:proof.projective.classes}. \end{proof}

 \begin{remark} The cases (C.8) and (C.9) in Theorem~\ref{thm:normal.forms} involve indefinite integrals, which are determined up to an integration constant only.
 Note that this inherent freedom is absorbed by simple translations in $x$.
 In these cases, the non-diffeomorphic property is satisfied after fixing the integration constant. \end{remark}